raspberry-streusel-muffins

 Raspberry Streusel Muffins

-Today’s post is going to be short and sweet because I’ve got a pie in the oven and I’m positively determined not to mess this one up.
-As evidenced by the lack of actual pie recipes on my blog I’m guessing you can gather that pie is not really my thing.
-Thanks to my lazy baker tendencies I am terrible at making pie crust.
-So bad in fact that I practically have to give myself a pep talk every time I bake one.
+Today’s post is going to be short and sweet because I’ve got a pie in the oven and I’m determined not to mess this one up.
+As evidenced by the lack of actual pie recipes on my blog, I’m guessing you can gather that pie is not really my thing.
+I am terrible at making pie crust.
+I simply don’t have the patience for it.
 But you know what I am good at?
 Muffins.
 Soft, buttery, golden brown raspberry streusel muffins to be exact.
-There may not be enough hours in the day to fret over perfectly flakey pie crust but I’ll be first in line to carve out thirty minutes in the morning to bake these streusel topped berry muffins.
+There may not be enough hours in the day to fret over perfectly flakey pie crust but I’ll happily drop everything to bake a batch of these scrumptious berry muffins.

 Raspberries.
-Please believe me when I say that these muffins are one hundred percent worthy of those perfect little ruby red raspberries you picked up on your last trip to the farmer’s market.
+Please believe me when I say that these muffins are one hundred percent worthy of those plump, ruby red raspberries you picked up on your last trip to the farmer’s market.
 The burst of bright berry flavor in every bite is just heaven!
-If you must use frozen berries, do not defrost them first but be sure to coat them in a bit of flour to prevent the berries from sinking to the bottom of the muffin.
-This step goes for fresh berries too.
+Frozen berries work great too which means you can enjoy these muffins year around.

 Eggs.
 Just two eggs are needed for this recipe to add rise and texture.
 Your eggs should be at room temperature for best results.